Overview

 - By default, users can only access documents within their own organization.

-- Enable cross-organization access by specifying the
+- Enable cross-organization access by passing the target

 organizationId

-of the target document in the document metadata. - Ensure that the user has access to the target document in the target organization.
+(see Hook & API Example below). - Ensure that the user has access to the target document in the target organization.

 Using Hook:Using API: